What to know about a contracts deployment.

 Setting a realistic schedule for your Ariba contract management deployment will depend what level of complexity you need the contract system to be and how well-prepared you are for the level you choose.

-Contract repository only: Global visibility of contracts, reporting, compliance notifications, system permission restriction abilities, E-signature usage ability, amendment tracking.
+Global visibility of contracts, reporting, compliance notifications, system permission restriction abilities, E-signature usage ability, amendment tracking.

-Contract repository with basic approvals and negotiations: All of the above, plus: system tracking of negotiations, reviews and approvals, internal system amendments notification and creation.
+All of the above, plus: system tracking of negotiations, reviews and approvals, internal system amendments notification and creation.

-Contract repository with contract creation and contract authoring: All of the above, plus: internal system building of agreement, clause library usage for all authored agreements, internal system amendments notification and creation with clause library usage for all authored agreements.
+All of the above, plus: internal system building of agreement, clause library usage for all authored agreements, internal system amendments notification and creation with clause library usage for all authored agreements.

 It’s very important to understand, prior to the consultants coming in, whether you intend to use the authoring functionality.
 There are a lot of things you can do if you choose NOT to go with authoring, such as maintain standards, send contract documents for review and negotiation, use redlines, and the other functions noted above.